Yin Yang Yo!: Production

 The series was created by Bob Boyle, an animator and storyboard artist previously working on Nickelodeon projects such as The Fairly OddParents and Danny Phantom.
-Influenced by his frequent trips to Little Tokyo, Los Angeles, Bob developed the pilot for the series when his then-previous series Wow!
+Influenced by his frequent trips to Little Tokyo, Los Angeles, Boyle developed the pilot for the series when his then-previous series Wow!
 Wow!
 Wubbzy! was in production.
-Once the series got the green-light, Bob initially worked simultaneously on development for the first season of both shows.
+Once the series got the green-light, Boyle initially worked simultaneously on development for the first season of both shows.
 Steve Marmel, a stand-up comedian and also a writer for The Fairly OddParents and Danny Phantom, who has known Boyle for years, was offered a long-term contract from Disney/Jetix to participate on the project upon request by Boyle, who needed assistance on producing the show due to scheduling conflicts.
 Marmel, who would later create Sonny with a Chance and So Random!, drew influence from anime shows such as Gainax-produced FLCL, putting American anime-influenced animated shows like Teen Titans and Samurai Jack in the mix, using it as driving force to deliver comedy.
 Although a show directed at general audiences, especially children over 6 years old, with its mildly risqué innuendos it also targets adults as well.

-John Fountain (who participated in Fairly OddParents, My Life as a Teenage Robot) was brought on board as a series director for the initial first season when his work for My Life as a Teenage Robot was concluding.
+John Fountain (who participated in Fairly OddParents, My Life as a Teenage Robot, Invader Zim) was brought on board as a series director for the initial first season when his work for My Life as a Teenage Robot was concluding.
 Fountain worked closely with Marmel and Boyle on developing the lore of the show, and occasionally assisted in storyboarding the first episode, writing and co-voice directing with Marmel.
 Eric Trueheart (Invader Zim) also assisted in writing scripts and co-voice directing with Marmel during the second season.